fenago/rabbitmq-jupyterlab/Lab_3_learning.md

 administrative tasks such as backing up and restoring the RabbitMQ database, updating a RabbitMQ broker, and plugin installation and management of the broker using the management REST API.
-In the next chapter we will explore what clustering support the message broker provides for the purpose of scalability.
+In the next lab we will explore what clustering support the message broker provides for the purpose of scalability.